-- Photography.
+- Shooting photos.
 Many of Doc's pictures are gathered here and here, and explained in Making useful photographs.
 Nearly all carry public domain or attribution-only Creative Commons licenses, to encourage modificaton, use and re-use.
 As a result of this approach, by mid-2021, more than1600 of those had fo their way onto Wikimedia Commons, which is a staging zone for Wikipedia.
 These accompany hundreds (or perhaps thousands) of Wikipedia articles.
 His photos of ice crystals were also the wallpaper for NBC's 2010 Winter Olympics coverage.

 - Writer of primitive HTML, which is why this page loads instantly.